-Just west of where the Genesee River carved the Grand Canyon of the East at Letchworth state park, Swain ski resort rises from the river valley.
+Just to the southeast of where the Genesee River carved the Grand Canyon of the East at Letchworth state park, Swain Hill rises from the river valley.
 The privately-operated ski club offers children’s programs, lessons, rentals, lodging and a fully-equipped ski shop.
 Within the last few years Swain has also began offering lessons and rentals of ski bikes for those wishing to try something new.

-Swain offer skiers and riders 650 feet of vertical spread across 120 acres.
-Five lifts, including three quads service 35 trails.
-Despite its modest stats Swain’s green “Mile Sweep” offers exactly that, 5200 ft of cruising.
-Like many ski resorts in the area Swain is an integral part of the community and you will often find local school events being hosted on the mountain.
+Like many ski areas in the region, Swain is an integral part of the community and you will often find local school events being hosted on the mountain.
 To support all this activity Swain has snowmaking on 97% of its mountains and the majority of the runs are open for night skiing as well.

 From Quad One you can make it to any part of the mountain, with the steepest trails are centrally located.
 The headwalls of Robinson’s run and Last Will certainly get the blood flowing.
 As these trails feed into the bottom they open up providing ample room for wide carves.
 Skiers left of Quad One offers traditional East coast skiing with tight wood lined trails that weave in and out of each.
 Directly next to quad one and traveling half the distance is quad two.
 This only feeds the lower half of the mountain but it is a great place for beginners and children to get started.